nzuzo-newsnet/mysite/articles/Project Management/01-planning-and-scope.md

 * **Reusable Components**
   * Frameworks, libraries, or shared modules accelerate development.
   * Allocate time to learn and prototype before fully committing.
-  * Example: Using a well-established web framework like Django or Axum can save months of development time compared to building from scratch.
+  * Example: Using a well-established web framework like Django[10] or Axum can save months of development time compared to building from scratch.

 > **Tip:**
 > Treat feasibility as an *ongoing process*, not a one-time gate.